volta-cli/rfcs/text/0000-update-version-handling.md

 - `nodenv` uses `nodenv install <version>`
 - `nvm-windows` uses `nvm install <version> [arch]` (where `[arch]` allows users to specify 32-bit or 64-bit builds)

 Although we are breaking with these tools, all of them are responsible to manage *only* the Node version, *not* other tools.
-Notion's purview extends to other tools and therefore overlaps more with the behavior expected from invoking `npm` or `yarn`.
+Notion's purview extends to other tools and therefore overlaps more with the behavior expected from invoking `npm`, `npx`, or `yarn`.

 ### New Node users